 Rights Respecting School Award

-We are proud to announce that Gordonbrock School have successfully achieved the Unicef UK Recognition of Commitment for our rights-respecting work.
+We are proud to announce that Gordonbrock School have successfully achieved the Unicef UK Bronze - Right Committed Award for our rights-respecting work.

 What is the Rights Respecting Schools Award?

 The Unicef UK Rights Respecting Schools Award (RRSA) supports schools across the UK to embed children’s human rights in their ethos and culture.